abarrows/dotfiles/engineering/ide/.vscode/README.md

 ## Extensions

-Our team builds, maintains, and tests software using [VS Code](https://code.visualstudio.com/download) The following items are b brought over during our dotfiles onboarding script:
+Our team builds, maintains, and tests software using [VS Code](https://code.visualstudio.com/download) The following items are brought over during our dotfiles onboarding script:

 1. Snippets - Helpful _gist-like_ executable scripts for the tech stacks we use.
 2. Extensions - By using one of the dotbot plugins called _dotbot-vscode_, it automatically will install the ide, install our default extensions.
+You will be prompted several times to allow access back to JIRA, github, and a couple other cross platform integrations.
 During this process, the script first Below are a number of helpful VS Code extensions, if he decides to try it: